-3.11 Sheet Winches

-Sheet winches mounted in such a way that an operator is not required to be substantially below deck

-3.12 Mast Step

-The heel of a keel stepped mast securely fastened to the mast step or adjoining structure

-3.14 Pulpits, Stanchions, Lifelines

-3.14.1 The perimeter of the deck surrounded by system of lifelines and pulpits as follows:

-Continuous lifelines fixed only at (or near) the bow and stern.
-However a gate on each side of a boat is permitted.
-Except at its end fittings and at gates, the movement of a lifeline in a fore-and-aft direction shall not be constrained.
-Temporary sleeving shall not modify tension in the lifeline.

-b) Minimum heights of lifelines and pulpit rails above the working deck and vertical openings:

-i upper: 600 mm (24")

-ii intermediate: 230 mm (9")

-e)

-g)

-iii vertical opening: no greater than 380 mm (15") except that on a boat with a Primary Launch before 1993 where it shall be no greater than 560 mm (22")

-Lifelines permanently supported at intervals of not more than 2.2 m (7'-2 1/2'') and shall not pass outboard of supporting stanchions f) Stanchions straight and vertical except that:

-Pulpit and stanchion bases permanently installed with pulpits and stanchions mechanically retained in their bases within the first 50 mm (2") from the deck, stanchions shall not be displaced horizontally from the point at which they emerge from the deck or stanchion base by more than 10 mm (3/8")

-The outside of pulpit and stanchion base tubes no further inboard from the edge of the working deck than 5% of maximum beam or 150 mm (6"), whichever is greater, nor further outboard than the edge of the working deck stanchions may be angled to not more than 10° from vertical at any point above 50 mm (2") from the deck h) Lifelines may terminate at or pass through adequately braced stanchions set inside and overlapping the bow pulpit
+3.12 Mast Step The heel of a keel stepped mast securely fastened to the mast step or adjoining structure 3.14 Pulpits, Stanchions, Lifelines 3.14.1 The perimeter of the deck surrounded by system of lifelines and pulpits as follows: Continuous lifelines fixed only at (or near) the bow and stern.
+However a gate on each side of a boat is permitted. a) Except at its end fittings and at gates, the movement of a lifeline in a fore-and-aft direction shall not be constrained.
+Temporary sleeving shall not modify tension in the lifeline. b) Minimum heights of lifelines and pulpit rails above the working deck and vertical openings: i upper: 600 mm (24") ii intermediate: 230 mm (9") vertical opening: no greater than 380 mm (15") except that on a boat with a Primary Launch before 1993 where it iii shall be no greater than 560 mm (22") Lifelines permanently supported at intervals of not more than 2.2 m (7'-2 1/2") and shall not pass outboard of c) supporting stanchions Pulpit and stanchion bases permanently installed with pulpits and stanchions mechanically retained in their bases d) The outside of pulpit and stanchion base tubes no further inboard from the edge of the working deck than 5% of e) maximum beam or 150 mm (6"), whichever is greater, nor further outboard than the edge of the working deck f) Stanchions straight and vertical except that: within the first 50 mm (2") from the deck, stanchions shall not be displaced horizontally from the point at which i they emerge from the deck or stanchion base by more than 10 mm (3/8") ii stanchions may be angled to not more than 10° from vertical at any point above 50 mm (2") from the deck g)

-A bow pulpit may be open provided the opening between the pulpit and any part of the boat does not exceed 360 mm (14")